 These are a few examples of electronic services from the service tax list which will be considered as OIDAR-

-It has also been clarified that using the internet just to communicate or facilitate outcome of service need does not always mean that a business is providing OIDAR services.
+It has also been clarified that using the internet just to communicate or facilitate the outcome of service needs does not always mean that a business is providing OIDAR services.

 For further information, read the related articles, listed below: